Plan your day, see when the RAF Museum Cosford is open. Contact us on 01902 376 200 or email@example.com

 The Royal Air Force Museum American Foundation ensures that the shared aviation heritage of the USA and the UK is kept alive in the memories of our two great nations.

 After winning the Battle of Britain in 1940, Fighter Command went on the offensive, mounting fighter ‘sweeps’ over occupied Europe.
 RAF fighters also served as bomber escorts and flew operations in support of the Allied armies after the invasion of Normandy in June 1944.
 The first Black volunteers were selected to train as fighter pilots in 1941.

 Flying Officer Arthur Weekes, from Barbados (left) and Flight Sergeant Collins Joseph of Trinidad photographed in 1943.
-Both were Spitfire pilots with 122 (Bombay) Squadron.
-Commissioned as an officer, Collins Joseph was killed by ‘friendly fire’ near Malmedy, Belgium, on 31 December 1944.
+Both were Spitfire pilots with 132 (Bombay) Squadron.
+On 18 October 1943, Collins Joseph shot down a Messerschmitt Bf109 in France.
+Commissioned as an officer, Joseph was killed by ‘friendly fire’ near Malmedy, Belgium, on 31 December 1944.
 (Courtesy of IWM)